-- Finally, press Enter to get the distance value in kilometers.
+- Finally, press Enter to get the distance between two cities in kilometres.

 The formula takes the longitude and latitude coordinates of the two points as input and returns the distance between them in kilometers.
 It first converts the longitude and latitude coordinates from degrees to radians using the RADIANS function.
 It then calculates the distance using the ASIN, SQRT, SIN, and COS functions.
-The final result is multiplied by the value 6371, which is the approximate radius of the Earth in kilometers.
+The final result is multiplied by the values 6371 and 2, which is the approximate radius of the Earth in kilometers.

 2. Combining CONCATENATE and SUBSTITUTE Functions